webbidevaajat/tsatool-app/README.md

 Run `python fetch_from_digitraffic.py` to insert stations and sensors data into the corresponding tables.
-This will insert the **current** data from the Digitraffic API as it is.
+This will insert the **current** data from the Digitraffic API as it is and will contain additional attributes (such as station coordinates) for JSONB fields in both tables `stations` and `sensors`.

 Alternatively, you can run an SQL file that inserts a snapshot of the metadata values (without JSON properties) with